microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 ## Prerequisites and step-by-step instructions
 To preview the new feature of business events on Business Central, you can/should:
 1. Create/upgrade a Business Central environment with the new *Dynamics 365 Business Central 2023 Wave 1 Release* (**22.0**).
 1. Fill out our survey: https://forms.office.com/r/GkvB6pritG.
-Let us know which sample/custom events you’ll try/build in private preview, which additional events we should add for public preview, in which scenarios do you want to use these events, your *Azure Active Directory tenant ID + Business Central environment name* for us to enable for private preview, and your email contact for us to follow up.
+Let us know which sample/custom business events you’ll try/build in private preview, which additional business events we should add for public preview, in which scenarios do you want to use these business events, your *Azure Active Directory tenant ID + Business Central environment name* for us to enable for private preview, and your email contact for us to follow up.
-1. Explore our GitHub repository: https://github.com/microsoft/d365bcdv, which is being prepared as a one-stop-shop for Business Central & Dataverse integration, and collect source files for building an extension that implements our *Dynamics 365 Business Central* catalog of sample events.
+1. Explore our GitHub repository: https://github.com/microsoft/d365bcdv, which is being prepared as a one-stop-shop for Business Central & Dataverse integration, and collect source files for building an extension that implements our *Dynamics 365 Business Central* catalog of sample business events.
 1. Build and install the extension on your Business Central environment that we’ve enabled for private preview.
-1. On Business Central app, use the assisted setup to connect your Business Central environment with a Dataverse environment, on which you want to submit subscriptions and receive notifications of sample events.
-This will guide you to install the *Business Central Virtual Table (Preview)* plugin from AppSource that enables event subscriptions/notifications on your Dataverse environment.
+1. On Business Central app, use the assisted setup to connect your Business Central environment with a Dataverse environment, on which you want to submit subscriptions and receive notifications of business events.
+This will guide you to install the *Business Central Virtual Table (Preview)* plugin from AppSource that enables business event subscriptions/notifications on your Dataverse environment.
 Make sure that you install the latest version that supports business events (**1.023093.3 or higher**).
-1. On Power Apps maker portal, find and edit the **Business Central Virtual Data Source Configuration** table to refresh our catalog with sample events on your Dataverse environment.
+1. On Power Apps maker portal, find and edit the **Business Central Virtual Data Source Configuration** table to refresh Business Central catalog with sample business events on your Dataverse environment.
-1. On Power Apps maker portal, create Power Automate flows with the **When an action is performed** trigger that query our catalog, submit subscriptions, and receive notifications of sample events on your Dataverse environment.
+1. On Power Apps maker portal, create Power Automate flows with the **When an action is performed** trigger that query Business Central catalog, submit subscriptions, and receive notifications of sample business events on your Dataverse environment.
-1. (OPTIONAL) Following our code, build and install your own extension that adds custom events to our catalog.
-Use the same **Business Central Virtual Data Source Configuration** table to refresh our catalog with custom events on your Dataverse environment.
+1. (OPTIONAL) Following our code, build and install your own extension that adds custom business events to Business Central catalog.
+Use the same **Business Central Virtual Data Source Configuration** table to refresh Business Central catalog with custom business events on your Dataverse environment.
-1. (OPTIONAL) Query our catalog, submit subscriptions, and receive notifications of sample/custom events on your non-Dataverse environment.
+1. (OPTIONAL) Query Business Central catalog, submit subscriptions, and receive notifications of sample/custom business events on your non-Dataverse environment.
 1. Submit feedbacks/questions/issues from your preview to us.

-## Build and install an extension for sample events
+## Build and install an extension for sample business events
-You can easily build and install an extension that implements the following sample events for private preview:
+You can easily build and install an extension that implements the following sample business events for private preview:

 | **Category** | **Name** | **Description** |
 |--------------|----------|-----------------|